Nursing

 This is the final capstone clinical practicum course that provides the student with the opportunity to develop full autonomy and proficiency in nurse anesthesia practice.
 The emphasis of this course is the integration of current evidence and advanced nursing knowledge with advanced clinical judgement, well developed clinical decision making, and total case management for diverse patient populations receiving anesthesia care.
 Professionalism and leadership within healthcare systems will be emphasized.
 Prerequisite or Corequisite: Admission to the DNP Program - Nurse Anesthesia Track.
 S/U grading.
 SS.

 This course is directed toward the development of critical dialogue and leadership strategies for dealing with ethical issues related to nursing, health care and research.
 Commitment to discussion, understanding and acceptance of the rights of others in dilemmas is emphasized.
 Reflexive nursing, which brings attention to one's own position and objectivity, is encouraged.
-The challenges of ethics in rural milieus are included in the discourse.
+The ethical challenges associated with serving rural and underserved populations are included in the discourse.
 Prerequisite: Admission to the Nursing doctoral Program or consent of the instructor.
-S.
+SS.

 NURS 578.
 Doctoral Seminar.
 1 Credit.